pipe/webcam/README.md

    but in some situations wifi fits the bill
    (recent Rasberian versions allow you to put a wpa_supplicant.conf in /boot so it can connect up on first boot)
-4. install and config pipe software
+4. install and config software
-  * make a link and pipe for the camera
-   `mknod camera.mjpeg p`
-   `ln -s camera.mjpeg camera`
-  * copy `dot.xsession` to `.xsession` to pi's home directory
-  * copy `pipe-java-client-1.0-SNAPSHOT.jar` and `camera.sh` to pi's home directory
+   * see pibits/installSteps.txt
 5. reboot

 ## Hosting